-When Simon Peter saw this, he fell at the knees of Jesus and said, "Depart from me, Lord, for I am a sinful man."
+When Simon Peter saw this, he fell at the knees of Jesus and said,

+"Depart from me, Lord, for I am a sinful man."

 When we experience the grace of God in our own recovery journey, it may be overwhelming.
 God brings comfort to the afflicted and calls us to share the message with others, just as He did for Isaiah, Paul, and Peter.
-In recovery from lust and pornography addiction, sexual compulsions, and other unhealthy attachments, we have a unique call to help those who still suffer in a way that we once did.
+In recovery from addictions, compulsions, and unhealthy attachments, we have a unique call to help those who still suffer in a similar way that we once did.
 This Sunday's Gospel Reading concludes: